codedim/WAMP/README.md

 script will select appropriate zip-file automatically.

 >Note: Each zip-file has a minimal set of necessary files to start WAMP server.
-You may want to build your own kit.
+You may build your own kit with different versions of units, extended set of files and modules and so on.

 ## Usage